Lemon balm, Melissa officinalis L. hero image

 Interesting facts

-Lemon balm likes to be around cabbage.
+Lemon balm likes to be near cabbage varieties.

 It's not allowed to copy content of this website